mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 nothing # hide
 ```

-For instance, to display the magnitude of the current flow at the "from" bus end, we can use the following code:
+For instance, to display the current flow magnitude at the "from" bus end of the branch, we can use the following code:
 ```@repl ComputationPowersCurrentsLosses
 currents.from.magnitude
 ```